econoalchemist/Whirlpool/02_Whirlpool-on-desktop.md

  <img src="assets/RoninUI21.png">
 </p>

 Now open the Whirlpool client application you installed earlier.
 Select the `Advanced: remote CLI` option and where it says `https://my-cli-host:8899` paste the .onion URL from your RoninDojo terminal.
 Depending on whether or not your are running a Tor daemon or just the Tor browser, you may need to select either `9050` or `9150` for appending the Tor proxy.
 Leave the API key blank, this will automatically be handled once initialized.
 Then click on <kbd>Connect</kbd>.
+Give the GUI some time, Tor connections can take a little while.
+You may need to try this a couple times before the connection is made.

 <p align="center">
  <img src="assets/RoninUI22.png">
 </p>

+## Step 8: Connecting Samourai Wallet to the Whirlpool GUI
-Give the GUI some time, Tor connections can take a little while.
-You may need to try this a couple times before the connection is made.
-But once the connection is made, you will be presented with a screen asking you to input the Whirlpool pairing payload from your Samourai Wallet.
+Once the connection is made, you will be presented with a screen asking you to input the Whirlpool pairing payload from your Samourai Wallet.
 In Samourai Wallet, click on the 3-dot menu in the upper right-hand corner and select `Settings` > `Transactions` > `Pair to Whirlpool GUI` at the bottom.
 This will display a QR code that contains your Whirlpool payload.
 Simply click on the QR code option in the desktop GUI and this should launch your webcam then hold up the QR code on your mobile so the camera can scan it.

 <p align="center">
  <img src="assets/RoninUI23_1.png">